Moreton, Merseyside: Schools

 Moreton Christ Church CofE Primary School, located on Upton Road, is a Church of England school that educates around 400 pupils in ages 4–11.
-It was opened, as the 'Moreton Church of England School'in 1861, in the centre of Moreton.
+It was opened, as the 'Moreton Church of England School' in 1861, in the centre of Moreton.
 It was established in its current location in 1974.

 Other schools include Sacred Heart Primary School, Lingham Primary School, Eastway Primary School, Sandbrook Primary School, Foxfield School (formerly St Thomas Becket Catholic School demolished around 2012/13), Orrets Meadow Special School and Clare Mount Specialist Sports College (formerly Moreton Middle School).

 Churches

 Moreton has various religious establishments, though all of Christian denominations.
-The most substantial building is the Church of England's Christ Church on Upton Road, which was built in 1863 and replaced an earlier building known as a chapel-of-ease.
-This earlier building had been pulled down by 1690, and was then within the parish of Bidston.
+The most substantial building is the Church of England's Christ Church on Upton Road, which was built in 1863; it replaced an earlier building known as a chapel-of-ease which had been pulled down by 1690 and was then within the parish of Bidston.
 The church, vicarage and school were built at a cost of £8,000, paid for by a donation from William Inman, with the church being designed by Cunningham and Audsley.
-The church has a spire, and used to have a rectory which was demolished in 1922.
+The church has a spire and used to have a rectory which was demolished in 1922.
 Christ Church became a Grade II listed building in 1987.

 The other significant churches include Sacred Heart Catholic Church and the Moreton Methodist Church.
 The smaller establishments include the Moreton Presbyterian Church, the Moreton Christian Assembly, the Moreton Baptist Church and a building belonging to the Church of Jesus Christ of Latter-day Saints.